Dependency

 Your answers to questions on the FAFSA form determine whether you are considered a dependent or independent student.
 The questions change a little from one year’s application to the next year’s.
 For an updated list of questions, please visit Federal Student Aid’s Dependency Status Questions.

-What if I have no contact with my parents?
+What if I have unusual circumstances?

 You can’t be considered independent of your parents just because they refuse to help you with this process.
 If you do not provide their information on the FAFSA form, the application will be considered “rejected,” and you might not be able to receive any federal student aid.
 The most you would be able to get may be a loan called an unsubsidized loan.
 The FAFSA instructions will tell you what to do if you are in this situation.
-Learn more about how to fill out the FAFSA form when your parents aren’t supporting you and won’t provide their information.
+Learn more about how to fill out the FAFSA form when your parents aren’t supporting you or won’t provide their information.